 This post about how to use Radical Candor to guide conversations to a more productive place is by Russ Laraway, author of When They Win, You Win: Being a Great Manager is Simpler Than You Think.

-The Radical Candor vocabulary can be very useful for creating shared context and a shared standard around feedback.
+The Radical Candor framework helps create a shared context and a shared standard around feedback.
 However, there are some good ways and some not-so-good ways to use this vocabulary.